OtherAndrew/nuxt-blog/content/posts/chattercast.md

 ---

-ChatterCast was one of, if not *the* largest and most complex project I've worked on as part of my degree.
-As such, I faced numerous challenges during development.
-I will talk about the most significant here.

 ### Fetching weather information

 The toughest challenge I had to contend with was fetching the weather information from a third-party API.